 - Express themselves and collaborate.
 Expression and collaboration are critical skills to have in business.
 Makerspaces are an excellent way for children to learn how to share their ideas and get feedback.

 - Develop a sense of self and a sense of community that empowers them to engage with and shape the designed dimension of their world.

-How will the makerspace be used?
+How is the makerspace be used?

-During activities the children will also have the opportunity to develop leadership skills undertaking roles such as project managers etc.
+During activities the children also have the opportunity to develop leadership skills undertaking roles such as project managers etc.